earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/01-science-toolbox/python-open-science-toolbox/2018-02-05-os-05-import-python-packages.md

 There are many different repositories where Python libraries are maintained and can be installed from.
 When installing libraries on your computer or in an online environment, it is important to consider where the library is maintained.

 There are three main python package repositories to download python libraries from:
-* Conda: this is the default repository that is used and maintained for the Anaconda distribution of Python.
+* **Conda:** this is the default repository that is used and maintained for the Anaconda distribution of Python.
 To install libraries from conda, you use the syntax `conda install` at the command line..
-* Conda-forge: Conda-forge is community maintained.
+* **Conda-forge:(( Conda-forge is community maintained.
 We have found that  installing many of the spatial libraries using conda-forge will minimize library conflicts.
-* Pip - Python Package Index (pip) is another way to install python packages.
+* **Pip:** Python Package Index (pip) is another way to install python packages.

 <i class="fa fa-star"></i> **Data Tip:**
 Sometimes python libraries are on github.
 You can install python libraries from github using `pip install git+git://github.com/path-to-github-user/repo-name.git`
 {: .notice--success}

-It’s often good practice to download as many packages as possible from the same repository.
-For example is you use pip to install geopandas and then try to install shapely from conda-forge, the odds of conflicts often increase.
+It’s good practice to download as many packages as possible from the same repository.
+For example is you use pip to install geopandas and then try to install shapely from conda-forge, the odds of conflicts increase.
 When you encounter these conflicts, often you will not be able to load the libraries and start coding.
 Conflicts between package dependencies can thus be frustrating when all you want to do is start coding and instead you need to figure out how to properly install a library.

 For consistency, in this course you will download most libraries from the **conda-forge** repository.

 ### Install a Package In a Python Environment